CyrilLagger/scAgeCom/README.md

 and the
 [Murine aging cell atlas](https://mca.research.calicolabs.com/).

-All results are also available online as a shiny app [scagecom.org](https://scagecom.org/).
-The code of the App is available [here](https://github.com/CyrilLagger/scAgeComShiny).
+All results are also available online as a shiny app:
+[scagecom.org](https://scagecom.org/).
+The code of the app is available [here](https://github.com/CyrilLagger/scAgeComShiny).